Mobile Application Security: Checklist for Data Security and Vulnerabilities

 - Sensitive Data Exposure

 Last year, Air Canada was a victim of mobile application data breach that affected 20,000 users.
-In that case, attackers had got access to all personal information including passport number, insurance details and more.
+In that case, attackers had got access to all personal information including passport number, insurance details, and more.
 Fortunately, the company was able to protect the credit card details of customers.

 It’s just an example.

-Below graphic shows the number of data breaches and records in the United States since 2005.
+The below graphic shows the number of data breaches and records in the United States since 2005.